Idan Roll

 Idan Roll (עִידָן רוֹל; born 27 April 1984) is an Israeli politician, model and lawyer who served as a member of the Knesset in several spells between 2019 and 2025, first as a member of Yesh Atid and then as an independent member.

-Biography
+Early life

 Roll was born in Jerusalem and moved to Mevaseret Zion as a child, attending Harel High School.
 He started his national service in the Israel Defense Forces in 2002, serving in the Israeli Intelligence Corps in a technology unit in central Israel, before completing an officer course and becoming cadet commander.
 After completing his national service, he began serving in the reserves in the Military Intelligence Directorate.

 In 2007 he started studying at Tel Aviv University law school.
 Whilst at university, he joined StandWithUs, and worked as a model.
 After graduating, he joined Meitar Liquornik Geva Leshem Tal's commercial department.
 He also completed a master's degree in public law, and later worked in law firms specialising in high-tech, mergers and acquisitions.